Irregular Periods: Is it Perimenopause and How to Manage it?

 During perimenopause, your fertility is gradually waning.
 But that doesn’t mean it’s gone completely.

 Even if your periods are irregular, you may still be ovulating, and there’s still a chance you can become pregnant.
-So, it’s important to continue using contraception until 12 months after your last period, when menopause has been reached.
+So, it’s important to continue using contraception until 12 months after your last period, which means until cessation of menses.

 7. Talk to Your Doctor